-- Legal Fees- increased costs for defending leaky building-related claims - Staff-related costs increased costs reflecting workforce review - > Solid Waste increased costs for the Emissions Trading Scheme
+- > Legal Fees- increased costs for defending leaky building-related claims - > Staff-related costs increased costs reflecting workforce review - Solid Waste increased costs for the Emissions Trading Scheme - > Dividend income reduced based on latest dividend forecast in the QAC Statement of Intent - > Concession fees reduced income forecasts based on covid border restrictions - > Rental income reduced in response to updated turnover lease income forecasts

-Revised budgets for all three of these items have now been incorporated into the 2022-2023 Annual Plan.
+Revised budgets for all of these items have now been incorporated into the 2022-2023 Annual Plan.
 The impact of these is described in more detail here.